The AI assistant

 assistant@agent-plum.com

-Your assistant is a colleague you email - not software wired into your accounts.
+Your assistant is someone the family emails - not software wired into your accounts.
+Cc it like a person on any thread; it knows who you are by the address you write from.
 There is no "connect your inbox" step, because it doesn't need one.

 Forward a thread.
 Cc it in.
 Or just tell it.